You may require this approval if you intend to either:

 - undertake any water supply work.

-Water supply work includes any activity (e.g. construction, alteration, maintenance, repair) that affects pipes or fittings that connect, directly or indirectly, to a public water supply network or an alternative water supply source (e.g. a water tank).
+Water supply work includes any activity (e.g. construction, alteration, maintenance, repair, etc) that affects pipes or fittings that connect, directly or indirectly, to a public water supply network or an alternative water supply source (e.g. a water tank).

 Please note that plumbing and drainage work can only be carried out in NSW by individuals that hold the relevant professional licences.